njmittet/learning-kotlin/README.md

 }
 ```

-`run` can also be used as a non-extension function, with no receiver object.
-This allows for executing a block of statements where an expression is required:
+`run` can also be called without the context object:

 ```kt
 val email = run {